Chris Hani: Political and military career

 In Lesotho, Hani organised guerrilla operations of the MK in South Africa.
 By 1982, he had become prominent enough to have become the target of assassination attempts, and he eventually moved to the ANC's headquarters in Lusaka, Zambia.
 As head of Umkhonto we Sizwe, he was responsible for the suppression of a mutiny by dissident anti-Communist ANC members in detention camps, but denied any role in abuses including torture and murder.
 Many MK female operatives, such as Dipuo Mvelase, adored Chris Hani for having protected women's rights and caring about their wellbeing at military camps.

 Having spent time as a clandestine organiser in South Africa in the mid-1970s, he permanently returned to South Africa following the unbanning of the ANC in 1990, and took over from Joe Slovo as head of the South African Communist Party (SACP) on 8 December 1991.
-He supported the suspension of the ANC's armed struggle in favour of negotiations, as well as including a multi-party political system.
+He supported the suspension of the ANC's armed struggle in favour of negotiations, as well as the inclusion of a multi-party political system.
 Hani also pushed for radical economic reform in South Africa.
-He put great effort in advocating for a socialist economy.
+He put great effort into advocating for a socialist economy.
 Social redistribution as well as protecting labor rights were central in Hani's push to improve the South African economy post apartheid.
 In an interview in 1993, Hani explained how creating a socio economic restructure would be a massive job for South Africans.